 Please see our detailed page for updates on accessing coronavirus testing.

-From 8 March, every care home resident will be able to nominate someone who can visit regularly.
-At Step 2 of the roadmap (no earlier than April 12), the Government will look at the effectiveness of the vaccine for care home residents, as well as levels of infection locally, especially of new variants.
-The Government will take a decision at that point on extending the number of visitors to two per resident and set out a plan for the next phase of visits for people in residential care.
+Every care home resident can now nominate someone who can visit regularly.
+At Step 2 of the roadmap (no earlier than April 12), the government will look at the effectiveness of the vaccine for care home residents, as well as levels of infection locally, especially of new variants.
+The government will take a decision at that point on extending the number of visitors to two per resident and set out a plan for the next phase of visits for people in residential care.
 More detail on these changes will be published in updated guidance to support care homes to facilitate visits.

 Managing hospital discharge to supported housing schemes